kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

               Set the congestion control algorithm (Linux and FreeBSD only).
 An older --linux-congestion synonym for this flag is accepted but is deprecated.

        --get-server-output
               Get  the  output  from the server.
 The output format is determined by the server (in particular, if the server was invoked with the --json flag, the output will be in JSON format, otherwise it will be in human-readable format).
 If the client is run with --json, the server output is included in a JSON object; otherwise it is appended  at  the bottom of the human-readable output.

        --udp-counters-64bit
               Use  64-bit  counters in UDP test packets.
 The use of this option can help prevent counter overflows during long or high-bitrate UDP tests.
 Both client and server need to be running at least version 3.1 for this option to work.
 It may become the default behavior at some point in the future.

        --repeating-payload
               Use repeating pattern in payload, instead of random bytes.
 The same payload is used in iperf2 (ASCII '0..9' repeating).
-It might help to test and reveal problems in networking gear with hardware compression (including some WiFi access points), where iperf2 and iperf3 perform differently, just based on payload entropy.
+It might help to test and reveal problems in  net‐ working gear with hardware compression (including some WiFi access points), where iperf2 and iperf3 perform differently, just based on payload entropy.

        --username username
               username  to  use  for authentication to the iperf server (if built with OpenSSL support).
 The password will be prompted for interactively when the test is run.
-Note, the pass‐ word to use can also be specified via the IPERF3_PASSWORD environment variable.
+Note, the password to use can also be specified via the IPERF3_PASSWORD environment variable.
 If this variable is present, the password prompt will be skipped.

        --rsa-public-key-path file
               path to the RSA public key used to encrypt authentication credentials (if built with OpenSSL support)

 EXAMPLES
    Authentication - RSA Keypair
        The authentication feature of iperf3 requires an RSA public keypair.
 The public key is used to encrypt the authentication token containing the user credentials, while the private key is used to decrypt the authentication token.
 An example of a set of UNIX/Linux commands to generate correct keypair follows:

             > openssl genrsa -des3 -out private.pem 2048
             > openssl rsa -in private.pem -outform PEM -pubout -out public.pem